aamining/Rails_email/README.md

-# setup sending Email by our gmail account.
+# setup sending Email by action mailer and our gmail account.

 By this method we do not use mailgun but we using our gmail account as a SMTP account.

-So we have to change our gmail scurity  as following:
+So we have to change our gmail security  as following:

 by this link:

 ```
 https://accounts.google.com/DisplayUnlockCaptcha

 ```
 and by checking or gmail inbox and review email of